-Funds provided under the initial contract year for Calendar Year 2023 may be federal American Rescue Plan Act (ARPA) funds.
+Funds provided for Calendar Year 2023 may be federal American Rescue Plan Act (ARPA) funds.
 Contractor shall be responsible for ensuring that all funds are recorded, expended, and audited to federal standards if funded by ARPA funds.

 2.5 TERM OF CONTRACT